United Kingdom • twitch.tv/fremily • Born on May 4th

 Emily joined Watsi on May 20th, 2016.
-Two years ago, Emily joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Emily's most recent donation traveled 4,500 miles to support Titus, 34-year-old laborer from Kenya, to fund a skin graft surgery on his right arm and face.
+Three years ago, Emily joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Emily's most recent donation traveled 4,800 miles to support Hosiana, a 3 year old girl from Tanzania, to fund surgical care so she can grow up active and healthy.

 Titus is the eldest son in a family of four.
 He shared his life's story with us: sometime back, his father was involved in a fatal argument with a neighbor, and went to prison.
 Titus' family became homeless as a result of this incident, and Titus could not stay in school after 8th grade due to financial difficulties.
 Recently, he has been working getting jobs near his home and sometimes he works at construction sites in order to earn a living.
 His jobs enable him to get his daily basic needs and be able to pay for his rent.
 Generally, Titus’ life is hard, and it is difficult for him to makes ends meet.
 Titus had a burn accident and his relatives rushed him to the hospital for treatment of severe burns on his hand and superficial burns on his chest and face.
 He has been on a daily dressing regime to lower the risk of infection and his doctor has determined that he needs a skin graft surgery in order to replace the lost skin and restore function of his right upper limb and forearm.
 Titus is requesting to be discharged home from the hospital without further treatment because he does not want the bill to accumulate as it will be hard to pay.
 However, it is critical for him to have the surgery, so that he can have the full use of his right arm.
 He needs $1,089 to pay for the surgery.
 Titus says, "Life has really been hard for me: when a problem ends, another one begins.
 I am so desperate, but I will not lose hope because someday things will be well.
 I kindly ask for your help to get well so that I may be able to continue working in order to change my current state.”